Common Name(s): Australian Blackwood, Tasmanian Blackwood, Acacia Blackwood

 Rot Resistance: Rated as moderately durable regarding decay resistance, though susceptible to insect attack.

 Workability: Australian Blackwood is easily worked with both hand and machine tools, though figured wood and pieces with interlocked grain can cause tearout.
 Australian Blackwood turns, glues, stains, and finishes well.
 Responds well to steam bending.

 Odor: No characteristic odor.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Australian Blackwood has been reported as a sensitizer.
-Usually most common reactions simply include eye, skin, and respiratory irritation.
+Usually most common reactions simply include eye, skin, and respiratory irritation, as well as asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Although Australian Blackwood is considered an invasive species and a pest in some areas, the lumber is still fairly expensive, and figured wood is even costlier.
 It has been used as a lower-cost alternative to Hawaiian Koa.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Veneer, furniture, cabinetry, musical instruments, gunstocks, turned objects, and other specialty wood objects.